 As with most things, the problem seems to have begun in the U.S. where the American PoC set the tone of the debate: American blacks were — entirely reasonably — interested in the problems and situations they faced.
 Liberating themselves was more important — entirely reasonably — than setting up a conceptual framework which could be exported to other countries.
 When that model was exported to other countries, instead of adapting itself into an appropriate framework, it charged ahead and became quite rigid.
 The systemic issues which were pushing indigenous Australians into cultural extinction, which were excluding Muslims from mainstream discussion, and which were privileging British migrants were not only functionally different to those in the U.S.: they were also conceptually different.
 We required vastly different tools to combat our problems.

 Instead, the debate has gone entirely the other way.
 People who hold racist views feel vilified when others correctly identify those racist views and call on the power structures to protect their self identity.
 That’s what happened this week in Australia: describing racists as ‘racists’ was declared to be more disrespectful than being a racist.
+Continue reading “Two kinds of people in this world… racists and people who are open, frank, and honest”

 I find racists a bit weird.